nouriach/IHostedServices.Playground/README.md

 To monitor the code flow, run the app in debug mode and set breakpoints at key points of interest.
 The console logs will offer additional context.

+Once the app starts, the user can validate that the config variables have been set by hitting this endpoint: `/allowedOrigins`.

 ## Considerations 🤔

 `IHostedService` starts running during application startup but before the app is fully ready to handle requests.